What Am I Good At? Identifying Your Unique Nursing Strengths

-Nurses are always quick to tell what they’re not good at, what they didn’t manage to get done that day, or the myriad of ways they let their peers or patients down.
-Rarely does a nurse say, “You know what?
+I’m surprised at how quickly nurses tell me what they’re not good at.
+They tell me what they didn’t manage to get done that day, or the myriad ways they let their peers or patients down.
+Far less often does a nurse come to my office to say, “You know what?
 Today I realized I’m a really good at something.”
-This is all about nursing strengths and to health care providers who often forget the value of what they do everyday.

-But as you look across a nursing unit, there are no clones.
-Sure, all nurses on a unit have similar baseline skills- the skills needed to deliver safe patient care in their setting.
-But beyond that, there are always some who motivate patients with ease, and others who make great charge nurses persuading their peers to take time for lunch.
-Are you the sensitive nurse-teacher?
-Did you convince and help a shy student or orientee to try a new procedure?
+As I look across a nursing unit, I rarely see clones.
+Sure, all nurses on a unit have similar baseline skills, the skills needed to deliver safe patient care in their setting.
+But beyond that, there are always some who motivate patients with ease, and others who make great charge nurses, motivating their peers to take time for lunch.
+Are you the sensitive nurse-teacher, able to convince a shy student or orientee to try a new procedure?

 What are your unique strengths as a nurse?

 - Clinical/Technical Savvy

 You go to nursing conferences and participate in journal clubs.
 Colleagues seek you out when they can’t make sense of lab values, or clinical findings.
 Similarly, you’re probably the first to figure out how to program the new IV pumps or upload a document to your hospital intranet.

 - Service Ethic

 You’re the first to volunteer and always willing to do more to help staff and patients.
 You may already chair the unit social committee.
 You make banners for new nursing grads when they pass NCLEX and you organize the staff to send a sympathy card when a colleague suffers a loss.

 You’re one of those nurses with a steady hand, a keen eye, a good eye-hand coordination, or a combination of those.
 You’re the one others seek out when they can’t get an IV started.
 You draw up meds quickly in a code, and who, despite the adrenaline rush, keeps her hands steady and keeps thinking ahead.